 South Africa has a turbulent history, resulting in a great divide between rich and poor.
 Many South Africans live in poverty and struggle to meet every day needs.
-Greater infrastructure development is a priority to meet basic human needs of the many South Africans living in townships.
-Carefully structured volunteer programs, such as building schools and playgrounds, urban renewal projects, water and sanitation development provide a means to make a real difference in South Africa.
+Greater infrastructure development is a priority to meet basic human needs of many South Africans living in city townships and rural settlements.
+Carefully planned volunteer programs help local communities to build schools, playgrounds, and sanitation infrastructures, as well as educational and social empowerment activities, which provide a means to make a real grassroots difference in South Africa.

 South Africa has one of the highest levels of biodiversity in the world.
-However, due to urban expansion, hunting and habitat destruction, many species are threatened by extinction.
-You can make a difference by assisting researchers in surveying and monitoring of flora and fauna used for conservation management or volunteering on a wildlife rehabilitation centre.
+However, due to urban expansion and habitat destruction, many species are threatened by extinction.
+You can make a meaningful difference by assisting researchers in surveying and monitoring flora and fauna in vulnerable habitats, or volunteer on a wildlife rehabilitation and breeding centre.

 With 9 different Biomes boasting thousands of unique flora and fauna species, South Africa is the perfect place to volunteer on exceptional environmental conservation projects.
 We focus on environmental management techniques, methods and research opportunities in various jaw dropping sites, to work towards protecting and conserving South Africa’s vulnerable natural areas.